sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 do?
 The solution to the problem is obvious!
 Take the square root of the variance, known as the **standard deviation**, also called the “root mean squared deviation”, or RMSD.
 This solves our problem fairly neatly.
-Whilst nobody has a clue what “a variance of 324.68 points-squared” really means, it is much easier to understand “a standard deviation of 18.01 points” since it is expressed in the original units.
+Whilst no-one has a clue what “a variance of 324.68 points-squared” really means, it is much easier to understand “a standard deviation of 18.01 points” since it is expressed in the original units.
 It is traditional to refer to the standard deviation of a sample of data as *s*, though  “SD”, “sd” and “std dev.” are